-Kirk Bresniker is the Hewlett Packard Labs chief architect and the overall lead for The Machine research project.
-His father was an aerospace engineer so he knows what it means to set nearly ipossible goals and work relentlessly in their pursuit.
+Kirk Bresniker is Hewlett Packard Labs chief architect and the overall lead for The Machine - the research project that gave us the Memory-Driven Computing architecture.
+His father was an aerospace engineer so he knows what it means to strive towards impossible goals.

-Sagi Mathai is the research engineer working on The Machine project's cost-effective and high-performance interconnects.
+Sagi Mathai is the research engineer working on cost-effective and high-performance interconnects.
 Sagi inherited his passion for hardware engineering from his father who was also an engineer.